zencart/documentation/content/user/Upgrading/detailed_upgrading.md

 Programming changes to core components will be more difficult and require significant testing.
 You may find WinMerge handy at this stage to apply edits as well.
 However, you will see many extra differences that may not be related to your own customizations, or that may conflict.
 Be careful making changes to program code.

 Note that there will be several changes you will have to make to files that you have overridden using the template overrides system.
-Thus, you'll want to compare files from <span class="filename">/includes/templates/MYTEMPLATE/*</span> to <span class="filename">/includes/template/template_default/*</span> ... and the same with language file overrides, sideboxes, etc.
+Thus, you'll want to compare files from
+`/includes/templates/MYTEMPLATE/*` to `/includes/template/template_default/*`, and the same with language file overrides, sideboxes, etc.

 </div>